udayDarbar/udayDarbar/README.md

 # 👋 Hi, I'm Uday!

-I'm **Uday Sinh R. Rathod**, a passionate developer and Master's student specializing in machine learning, front-end development, and data visualization.
+I'm **UdayR.
+Rathod**, a passionate developer and Master's student specializing in machine learning, front-end development, and data visualization.
 I love exploring new technologies and creating projects that solve real-world problems.
 Currently, I'm a Research Assistant at Louisiana State University in Shreveport, working on cutting-edge projects in computer vision and healthcare monitoring.

 ---